Fitness Volt

 13. Kettlebell swing

 Most people do kettlebell swings for fat burning and conditioning or to develop their glutes and posterior chain.
 However, they’re a pretty decent anterior deltoid exercise, too.
-After all, if you take a moment to analyze the movement, you’ll quickly see that the arms replicate a front raise.
+After all, if you take a moment to analyze the movement, you’ll see that the arms replicate a front raise.

-14. Bradford press
+14. Bradford Press

 The Bradford press is an old-school shoulder exercise that keeps your deltoids under constant tension.
 Because it involves a behind-the-neck press, it’s not an exercise for everyone.